ericmann/JS-Banner-Rotate/readme.txt

 === JS Banner Rotate ===
 Contributors: ericmann
 Donate link: http://www.jumping-duck.com/wordpress/
-Tags: javascript, banner, header, image rotate Requires at least: 2.7
+Tags: javascript, banner, header, image rotate, jQuery Requires at least: 2.8
-Tested up to: 2.9.2
+Tested up to: 3.0
-Stable tag: 1.2.2
+Stable tag: 1.3.0

-Create a javascript-driven rotating banner image on your WordPress site.
+Create a JavaScript-driven rotating banner image on your WordPress site.

 == Description ==

 This plugin uses the Yahoo!
 User Interface (YUI) Javascript libraries to create a platform-agnostic rotating banner image for your website.
 Unlike similar Flash implementations, this feature will work even on Flash-disabled web browsers.
-Both the system's CSS and Javascript files are minified for quick browser utilization.

 Note that you will need to upload your images separately using WordPress' built-in image gallery feature.